twe4ked/rspec-nc/README.markdown

 Installation
 ------------

 Installing rspec-nc is easy.
-Just put it in your Gemfile (`gem 'rspec-nc'`) and run your specs like this from now on:
+Just put it in your Gemfile (`gem 'rspec-nc'`) and run your specs:

 ```
-$ rspec --format=doc --format=Nc
+rspec --format=doc --format=Nc
 ```

 You will want to specify another formatter as rspec-nc does not provide any